ardunn/alexdunn.io/hugo/content/posts/sankey_roommates.md

 While I feel the above is a pretty convincing case, let's consider a few practical problems:

 1. **Population statistic** - Craigslisters are different from Stanford applicants.
 I think we can all aggree your average Ivy-League applicant has their life pretty well put together; they're high achievers in high school, likely have financially stable parents (guarantors), and can pass a background check.
 Craigslisters and Facebook randos on the other hand are ... who-knows-what.
 These two groups are fundamentally different populations, one with likely a much higher intrinsic ability to pass a housing screening.
 How would our numbers change if all the interviewees were typical Stanford applicants?
 Or consider the inverse: what if all Stanford applicants were drawn from the same general population as our interviewees? i'd wager the Stanford applicants would increase our screening acceptance rate, and that less than 5% of our interviewees would be accepted to Stanford.
-The populations are different.
-So then, is it really fair to take `$ p_{\text{Stanford}} $` for comparison with `$ p_{\text{roommate}} $`?
+So then, is it really fair to take `$ p_{\text{Stanford}} $` for comparison with `$ p_{\text{roommate}} $`?.

 2. **Indepedent observations** - Real life observations are not necessarily independent.
 My interviews certainly were not.
 Depending on how many quality applicants I had "in reserve", I put in more or less effort in recruiting new applicants.
 Moreover, the more applicants I interviewed, the more annoyed towards the process I became, making the acceptance of later candidates less likely.
 Thus, the sampling (interviewing) of one candidate affected the outcome of many of those that came after him/her.
 This violates one of the core assumptions of the binomial test.
+Additionally (although it is splitting hairs a bit), the exact binomial test is for experiments *with replacement* - in screening roommates, candidates who have already been rejected have no chance to reapply.
+So although the population is rather large, and ignoring that not replacing indviduals after sampling does not change the outcome much, it is still worth noting that the binomial test is approximate in this case - Fisher's exact test would be more fitting, perhaps.

 3. **Hidden variables** - While not directly invalidating our statistical test, there are some hidden variables which might convolute the roommate acceptance rate.
 Timing is certainly a hidden variable; for example, I put in more effort in recruiting applicants the closer I got to the end of our lease.
 Even my daily mood on any given day influenced how I percieved certain applicants - I apologize to everyone who caught me on Monday morning.
 The point is, we have *hidden variables* which can shift the distribution in significant and unknown ways.